healthpen/healthpen/README.md

  C+H is very appreciated, thought I might not run to cuddle you if we're not close friends LOL.

-I'm very into Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of STH, Pokémon, Okami and other Roblox titles that i am too lazy to name.
+I'm very into Transformers, Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of STH, Pokémon, Okami, Mortal Kombat and other Roblox titles that i am too lazy to name.
 I play Limbus Company and CRK every 3 years

 Say hi to my only githubless baby ...
 [Hermes](https://inkthepilot.straw.page) :3